MJKWoolnough/tvdb/README.md

 func (c *Conn) Language(id uint64) (*Language, error)
 ```
 Language retrieves information about a specific language, denoted by its
-language id
+language id.

 #### func (*Conn) Languages

 ```go
 func (c *Conn) Languages() ([]Language, error)
 ```
-Languages returns a slice of all the languages supported by TVDB
+Languages returns a slice of all the languages supported by TVDB.

 #### func (*Conn) Ratings

 ```go
 func (c *Conn) Ratings() ([]Rating, error)
 ```
-Ratings returns a list of ratings that the user has set
+Ratings returns a list of ratings that the user has set.

 #### func (*Conn) RatingsByType

 ```go
 func (c *Conn) RatingsByType(rit RatingItemType) ([]Rating, error)
 ```
-RatingsByType returns a list of ratings for a specific type
+RatingsByType returns a list of ratings for a specific type.

 #### func (*Conn) Refresh